Cloud Hypervisor v0.9.0 Released!

 CPU Topology

-which allows the configuration of the guest CPU topology allowing the user to specify the numbers of sockets, packages per socket, cores per package and threads per core.
+A topology parameter has been added to --cpus which allows the configuration of the guest CPU topology allowing the user to specify the numbers of sockets, packages per socket, cores per package and threads per core.

 Release Build Optimization